MIDI Foot Pedals

 • Any MIDI SysEx sequences

-Of course, these signals do not necessarily have to come from a foot pedal, but can be sent by any MIDI device.
+Of course, these signals don't necessarily have to come from a foot pedal, but can be sent by any MIDI device.

-Until version 6.3, the settings for foot pedals are found directly in the first level of settings.
+Until version 6.3, the settings for foot pedals can be found directly at the first level of settings.

-Starting with version 6.4, they can be found in a new group "Remote Control" along with new settings for control with facial expressions.
+From version 6.4, they can be found in a new group called "Remote Control" together with the new settings for controlling with face expressions.

-In the settings, you can enable the use of MIDI foot pedals (*) and assign these commands, among others, the following actions:
+In the settings, you can enable the use of MIDI foot pedals (*) and assign the following actions to these commands, among others:

 • Do nothing